marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 To investigate whether *B.\ napus* homologues of Arabidopsis vernalization pathway genes are mediating the difference in vernalization requirement between Tapidor and Westar, the behaviour of the genes was assessed in the transcriptomic time series.
 From analysing the expression of *FLC*, *FRI*, and PRC2 component genes, in both Westar and Tapidor, *BnFLC* genes emerge as being the most likely candidates for mediating the difference in flowering time between Tapidor and Westar.
-Specifically, *BnFLC* genes on A10, A2, and A3 show variety specific responses, suggesting these copies are responsible for the requirement for cold that Tapidor plants exhibit in order to flower.
+Specifically, *BnFLC* genes on A10, A2, and A3 show variety-specific responses, suggesting these copies are responsible for the requirement for cold that Tapidor plants exhibit in order to flower.
 *BnFLC* genes on chromosomes C2 and A3 exhibit cold induced silencing of expression in both varieties, suggesting that these copies are responsible for the vernalization response observed in Westar[@murphy_vernalization_1994].
 No apparent tissue specificity was present between the *BnFLC* genes, suggesting that spatial subfunctionalization[@conant_turning_2008; @force_preservation_1999] has not taken place.